flugel-it/moving-to-terraform/README.md

 ## Conclusion

-Terraform is probably one of the best tools out there to handle resources in Cloud Providers.
+Terraform is probably one of the best tools out there to handle resources in the Cloud.
-Is easy, well documented, there are examples everywhere and works great :)
+It's straightforward to use and understand, well documented, there are examples everywhere and works like a charm :), what else can you ask for?.
+Now you have no excuse to not to start using it!.
+Happy hacking.